 The mission of the section is to publish articles of interest to stroke specialists early in their careers.
 The target audience is neurologists, neurosurgeons, radiologists, emergency medicine physicians, and those from other specialties who plan to make stroke the focus of their professional careers.
 Because those physicians interested in stroke include clinicians and scientists, the articles in InterSECT will also range widely in their focus and perspective.
 Articles will include topics related to building a practice in clinical care and to developing an academic career.

 We look to the community of Vascular Neurology fellows to help identify topics and authors for articles.
 Members of the stroke community who have ideas for an article, or who would like to propose writing for the section, are invited to contact Grant Davis at firstname.lastname@example.org.
-Articles published in InterSECT will be ≤2000 words in length and are allowed 1 table or figure.
+Articles published in InterSECT will be ≤2000 words in length and are allowed 10 references and 1 table or figure.